nihirash/esp-binary-firmware/wifi-modem-description.md

  * 1 - Capabilities(success error code and 2 bytes response):

    + Bit 0: Send ICMP echo messages (PINGs) and retrieve the answers
    + Bit 1: Resolve host names by querying a local hosts file or database
    + Bit 2: Resolve host names by querying a DNS server
    + Bit 3: Open TCP connections in active mode
    + Bit 4: Open TCP connections in passive mode, with specified remote socket
    + Bit 5: Open TCP connections in passive mode, with unsepecified remote socket
    + Bit 6: Send and receive TCP urgent data
    + Bit 7: Explicitly set the PUSH * Bit when sending TCP data
    + Bit 8: Send data to a TCP connection before the ESTABLISHED state is reached
    + Bit 9: Discard data in the output buffer of a TCP connection
    + Bit 10: Open UDP connections
    + Bit 11: Open raw IP connections
    + Bit 12: Explicitly set the TTL and ToS for outgoing datagrams
    + Bit 13: Explicitly set the automatic reply to PINGs on or off
    + Bit 14: Automatically obtain the IP addresses, by using DHCP or an equivalent protocol (deprecated)
    + Bit 15: Get the TTL and ToS for outgoing datagrams

  * 2: Connection pool size and status

    + Success status code

-  + One byte: Maximum simultaneous TCP connections supported
+   + One byte: Maximum TCP simultaneous connections supported

-  + One byte: Maximum simultaneous UDP connections supported
+   + One byte: Maximum UDP simultaneous connections supported

-  + One byte: Free TCP connections currently available
+   + One byte: Free connections currently available(TCP)

-  + One byte: Free UDP connections currently available
+   + One byte: Same for UDP

  * 3: Maximum datagram size allowed

    + Success status code
    + Two bytes: Maximum incoming datagram size supported
    + Two bytes: Maximum outgoing datagram size supported

 ### 0x02 - Get IP address